pgEdge/cli/docs/functions/setup.md

     --port=PORT
         Defaults to 5432 if not specified

+    --pg_data=PG_DATA
+        The data directory to use for PostgreSQL.
+Must be an absolute path.
+Defaults to data/pgV, relative to where the CLI is installed

     --pg_ver=PG_VER
         Defaults to latest prod version of pg, such as 16.
 May be pinned to a specific pg version such as 16.4